MaastrichtU-IDS/d2s-download/README.md

-# kraken-download
+# data2services-download

-A project to automate download of datasets for the data2services/kraken project
+A project to automate download of datasets for the Data2Services project

 ## Run on Docker